Clemapfel/mousetrap/docs/04_widgets.md

 ```
 \how_to_generate_this_image_end

-Here, we use `Label`s as items in the `ColumnView`, but any arbitrarily complex widget can be inserted anywhere.
-We could add another `ColumnView` into the `ColumnView`.
-There is no restriction, a column or row does not have to have the types of widgets, each cell is unique.
+Here, we use `Label`s as items in the `ColumnView`, but any arbitrarily complex widget can be used.
+Rows or columns do not require one specific widget type, we put any type of widget wherever we want.

-When the `ColumnView`s `SelectionMode` is `SINGLE` or `MULTIPLE`, we allow for rubberband selection and single-click activation with `set_enable_rubberband_selection` and `set_single_click_activate`.

-If we define all columns before starting to add rows, like we've done in the above example.
-For more complex purposes, for example dynamically adding or removing rows/columns, see the \link mousetrap::ColumnView corresponding documentation page\endlink for more information.

 ---

 ## Grid

-Note to be confused with `GridView`, \a{Grid} arranges its children in a non-uniform grid:
+Not to be confused with `GridView`, \a{Grid} arranges its children in a **non-uniform** grid:

 \image html grid.png